colmap/colmap/doc/faq.rst

 Trading off completeness and accuracy in dense reconstruction
 -------------------------------------------------------------

-If the reconstruction contains too many outliers and too much noise, try to increase the value of option ``--DenseMapperOptions.fusion_min_num_pixels``.
+If the dense point cloud contains too many outliers and too much noise, try to increase the value of option ``--DenseMapperOptions.fusion_min_num_pixels``.

+If the reconstructed dense surface mesh model contains no surface or there are too many outlier surfaces, you should reduce the value of option ``--DenseMapperOptions.poisson_trim`` to decrease the surface are and vice versa to increase it.
+Also consider to try the reduce the outliers or increase the completeness in the fusion stage, as described above.

 .. _faq-dense-memory: